suzannepk/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 </center>
 will open the process summary, which will show the call stack of functions in one process (you can change which process by right-clicking and selecting "Set Process".
 Also, if you want to search for a specific function, you can type "Control+F".

->NOTE: Launching Vampir on Ascent might act slow since it's working on a login node, so it could take the GUI a few seconds to load after clicking things.
+>NOTE: Launching Vampir on Summit might act slow since it's working on a login node, so it could take the GUI a few seconds to load after clicking things.

 Now you have successsfully profiled a program with Score-P as well as opened and used Vampir!